 Requirements – Skills:

-- Maintain & renovate turf surfaces in a safe and appropriate way to ensure games can take place which provides for a fair, safe & exciting contest for players.
-This will include the safe use of a range of equipment & machinery, such as mowers, scarifiers, aerators & other specialist turf care equipment, covering hand tools, as well as pedestrian-operated, ride-on & tractor mounted implements
+- Maintain and renovate turf surfaces in a safe and appropriate way to ensure games can take place which provide for a fair, safe and exciting contest for players.
+This will include the safe use of a range of equipment and machinery, such as mowers, scarifiers, aerators and other specialist turf care equipment, covering hand tools, as well as pedestrian operated, ride-on and tractor mounted implements

-- Correctly calibrate equipment for material requirements & apply at the correct rates a range of materials, including grass seed, fertiliser & bulky top-dressing
+- Correctly calibrate equipment for material requirements and apply at the correct rates a range of materials, including grass seed, fertiliser and bulky top-dressing

-- Use integrated prevention and control methods to reduce the incidence of diseases, disorders, pests & weeds on turf
+- Use integrated prevention and control methods to reduce the incidence of diseases, disorders, pests and weeds on turf

-- Set & mark out sports areas in accordance with the Laws of the Governing Bodies of Sport
+- Set and mark out sports areas in accordance with the Laws of the Governing Bodies of Sport

-- Maintain & conduct basic routine servicing & repairs to drainage & irrigation systems.
-Effectively communicate with others & provide an excellent level of customer service
+- Effectively communicate with others and provide an excellent level of customer service

 Requirements – Behaviours: